yookore/ih-cassandra-service-broker/README.md

 # Credits

-This broker is build from the sample [spring-service-broker](https://github.com/cloudfoundry-community/spring-service-broker) made by the Cloud Foundry community.
+This broker is built from the sample [spring-service-broker](https://github.com/cloudfoundry-community/spring-service-broker) made by the Cloud Foundry community.